|David Herle, LL.B.

-Melissa also brings over a decade of experience coordinating and managing qualitative market research projects.
+Melissa also has over a decade of experience coordinating and managing qualitative market research projects.
 She has worked both on the supplier side and with moderators ensuring quality control of respondents, managing logistics for focus groups, designing respondent screeners and drafting research reports.

 Melissa graduated with an Honours Bachelor of Arts degree in Communications Studies and Linguistics from York University and holds certificates in Public Relations from Ryerson University and in Project Management from the University of Toronto.

 Kyla has a Bachelor of Public Affairs and Policy Management and a Master's Degree in Political Management - both from Carleton University.